mohamed33s/Project1_FrontEnd/README.md

 #### Tabkgtic goals:
 - Make it easier for users to find food preparation recipes and help them learn to cook in the easiest way.

-- Allow cooking recipes to be posted by users.

 <br>